5. Set up Concordia network and email account access

 In compliance with the United States Centers for Disease Control, Concordia College is to screen all new international students for tuberculosis (TB) upon their arrival.
 This testing is coordinated through Sanford Medical Center in Fargo, North Dakota.
 Associated costs for this test are included in your health insurance estimate for the 2023-24 academic calendar.
 The corresponding course registration hold cannot be removed until you have completed the screening process.

 International students enrolled on an F-1 student visa are permitted to work on campus beginning their first semester.
 Beginning in mid-August, deposited students who have completed their class schedule may create a Handshake profile and apply for positions on campus.

 This one is important!
 Failure to submit final high school academic records containing your graduation date will prevent you from registering for subsequent semesters.
 Click below for a complete list of required academic transcripts by country.

-Students requesting transfer of credit for courses taken at universities outside of the United States must have their final transcripts evaluated by an approved credential evaluation agency found on the NACES websites (www.naces.org) and sent to Concordia College.
-Students must request a "course by course" evaluation from the agency.
+Students requesting transfer of credit for courses taken at universities outside of the United States must have their final transcripts evaluated by an approved credential evaluation agency found on the NACES website and sent to Concordia College.
+Students must request a course-by-course evaluation from the agency.

-If your travel itinerary gets you to the Moorhead-Fargo community before these dates, it is your responsibility to make arrangements for lodging and meals prior to being able to move into your residence hall on the stated dates.
+If your travel itinerary brings you to the Fargo-Moorhead community before the approved dates, it is your responsibility to make arrangements for transportation, lodging and meals prior to being able to move into your residence hall on the arrival dates listed above.

-Fill out this survey so we can plan for your arrival: Arrival Form
+Fill out this online Arrival Information Form so we can plan for your arrival.